EI2030/Low-power-E-Paper-OS/README.md

 >> is going to take this taxpayer money, the TARP money.
 >>
 29:10
->> And he basically says,you can't leave this room until you agree to take this money.
+>> And he basically says, you can't leave this room until you agree to take this money.
 >>
 29:16
 >> We're all going to do it for the good of the country, for the good of the system.
 And it's not really discretionary.